umhau/umhau.github.io/drafts/fragments/market-analysis-cheap-vms.md

 When I say "cheap", I mean _cheap_: 1 USD per month per VM, maybe even $0.50, charged per month (or even per-day? that would hit sub-cent pricing though, so not practical without either using satoshis or credits).
 For that price, there's some limitations:

 - shared cores limit the speed to an effective 100 MHz
-- Spectre (etc.) type attacks are totally possible (unless the sheer number of concurrent VMs makes cache speculation impossible, since processes would be changing rapidly and randomly)
+- Spectre (etc.) type attacks are totally possible (unless the sheer number of concurrent VMs makes cache speculation impossible, since processes would be changing rapidly and randomly - nothing would stay still long enough to get a useful result)
 - dedicated IPV4 addresses are out of the question: possibly a shared IPV4 via ports, but more likely a dedicated IPV6 address

 I think the storage can be reasonable, 1-5 GB.